 Before you commit, remember that home extends far beyond the walls of the physical house.
 When you purchase a home, you are actually buying into an entire neighborhood and the community that surrounds it.

 How to get to know your new neighborhood?
 Well, taking the time to gather neighborhood information goes a long way toward ensuring many years of happiness in your new home.

-While home may be where the heart is, we all need to get from home to work, school, shopping and other activities.
+While a home may be where the heart is, we all need to get from home to work, school, shopping, and other activities.

-Step number one, then, is to ensure the homes you like are in areas with convenient roads, access to highways and freeways (if you commute) and good public transportation for yourself and children.
+Step number one, then, is to ensure the homes you like are in areas with convenient roads, access to highways and freeways (if you commute), and good public transportation for yourself and your children.